r1n0x/string-language/docs/docs/validation.md

 If you're in need of this kind of validation, there is a validator for that.

-Validating variables is currently not supported.

 :::info
-Validator doesn't do any deep validation like expression argument type checking - it only checks if they're available and if you've provided all the required arguments.

 **Type checking** is only done at runtime (when you run the tokens) and will throw a standard PHP error.
 :::